Subverting the reified status of whiteness

-What’s missing from feminist readings of Nollywood romantic comedy ‘Isoken’
+What's missing from feminist readings of Nollywood romantic comedy 'Isoken' are readings that gets at the film's racial politics.

 In 1962, J.P.
 Clark, then a journalist, was tapped to Princeton University’s year-long Parvin Program, one of those weapons of elite instruction deployed in and on Africa to counteract Soviet ideological influence.
 Things didn’t go as planned.
-Clark would prove a difficult customer to brainwash, and nine months in he was expelled from the program, and subsequently departed from the United States.
+Clark would prove a difficult customer to brainwash, and nine months in, he was expelled from the program and subsequently departed from the United States.

 One of the hallmarks of imperialism in Africa has been its arrogation to itself of the ability, through literature, to define a people and their location through reported observation enabled by travel.
 In America, Their America, it is Clark who erects this imperial observatory on foreign soil.
 Where the usual postcolonial program was defensive against sly and blatant imprecations of the subjectivity of Africa and Africans, Clark went on the offensive.
 Thus, the United States and what it meant to be American became “other”, were defined through Clark’s sensibilities.
 The imperial gaze had been inverted.
 Postcolonialism had itself become imperialism.